rossumai/deployment-manager/README.md

 Run `prd init <project_name>` which will initialize an empty GIT repository.

-Fill in the required credentials in the `.env` file that was created in the project folder - `API_BASE` (ie.: https://elis.rossum.ai/api/v1) and either `TOKEN` or `USERNAME` and `PASSWORD`.
+Fill in the required credentials in the `credentials.json` file that was created in the project folder - `API_BASE` (ie.: https://elis.rossum.ai/api/v1) and either `TOKEN` or `USERNAME` and `PASSWORD`.
+Make sure `use_same_org_as_target:false`, unless you are going to release to different organization.
 If you are going to deploy the code to different Rossum organization configure `TO_API_BASE` and either `TO_TOKEN` or `TO_USERNAME` and `TO_PASSWORD` accordingly.

 > ℹ️ This command creates local git repository.
 If you want to connect it to an existing remote repository, call `git remote add <reponame> <giturl>`.
-If you already have an existing remote repository, it might be easier to clone it from the remote and create an `.env` file manually in the root folder.
+If you already have an existing remote repository, it might be easier to clone it from the remote and create an `credentials.json` file manually in the root folder.

 <span style="color:#004795">**Pull (download) configuration of existing project**</span>